KLM Cityhopper

 KLM Cityhopper is the regional airline subsidiary of KLM, headquartered in Haarlemmermeer, North Holland, Netherlands.
 It is based at nearby Amsterdam Airport Schiphol.
-As a subsidiary of Air France–KLM, it is an affiliate of SkyTeam.
+As a subsidiary of Air France-KLM, it is an affiliate of SkyTeam.
 The airline operates scheduled European feeder services on behalf of KLM.

 History

 The airline was established on 1 April 1991; it started operations the same year.
-It was formed from the merger of NLM CityHopper and Netherlines.
+It was formed from the merger of NLM CityHopper and NetherLines.
 Following the 1991 merger, KLM Cityhopper had Europe's largest fleet composition of Fokker-built aircraft: the Fokker 50, 70 and 100.

-In 1998, KLM acquired AirUK, which they rebranded to KLM UK.
+In 1998, KLM acquired AirUK, which was rebranded to KLM UK.